-Advanced Information Literate Badge
+Advanced Information Literacy Badge

-The Advanced Information Literate badge is designed to build upon a student’s search skills and expertise in the information literacy concepts that underpin scholarship at a Tier 1 Research Institute.
+The Advanced Information Literacy badge is designed to build upon a student’s search skills and expertise in the information literacy concepts that underpin scholarship at a Tier 1 Research Institute.
 This badge incentivizes students to continue improving their information literacy competencies over their academic career.
 By participating in this badge, an undergraduate student can use these advanced search skills to save time conducting literature reviews, efficiently gather & organize information, ethically use sources, and protect their own intellectual property.

 Students will work independently on a topic of their choosing through five online modules.
 Students receive mentoring and feedback from a librarian on their final project throughout the process.
 The modules build on each other and provide students with a framework (project outline).
 The final project is disseminated as a digital object that exemplifies the student’s status as an emerging scholar or professional.